trailofbits/on-edge/README.md

 program enters a function that `defer`s a call to `recover`, OnEdge launches a _shadow thread_.
 If that function later `panic`s, then the function is re-executed in the shadow thread.
-If doing so causes the shadow thread to make a global state change before calling `recover`, then that change appears as a data race and is reported by [Go's race detector](https://golang.org/doc/articles/race_detector.html).
+If doing so causes the shadow thread to make a global state change before calling `recover`, then that change appears as a data race and can be reported by [Go's race detector](https://golang.org/doc/articles/race_detector.html).

 When Go's race detector is disabled, OnEdge does nothing.